 Cultivating this interest and appetite at an early stage will be crucial, so that when it comes to selecting GCSEs and A levels, girls are informed and inspired to choose subjects that will allow them to progress into engineering and tech careers.”
 [12]

-These sentiments are echoed by other industry leaders, including Trish Johnson, Bridge Master at Clifton Suspension Bridge Trust:
+Another industry leader, Trish Johnson, Bridge Master at Clifton Suspension Bridge Trust, echoes these sentiments:

 Diversifying Engineering